 Make a small design look crisp and smooth by using only black ink.
 By filling in the image—like the plane here—you’re able to focus on the details of the shape without overwhelming it.

 Keep it minimalist with a series of simple dots, perhaps one for each sibling or child that you have.

 A minimal finger tattoo doesn’t have to be small; this design is spread out and the empty space gives it an airy feel.
-Only using outlining and light shading makes a statement without being in your face.
+Using only outlining and connecting it to more art on the wrist makes a statement without being in your face.

 Moon tattoos hold a lot of meaning and make a great idea for a finger design.
-Inking the moon with just outlining also keeps it feeling light and dainty.
+Inking the moon with just outlining (as seen on the middle finger above) also keeps it feeling light and dainty.

 Single letters are a great idea for the finger because there are so many placement and size options.
 You can also ink the design in a number of different styles to make it more personal.

 Get your own (or a loved one's) initials tattooed delicately in a script font.

 Hearts make great finger tattoos because they can be any size and remain recognizable.
 Placing it on the underside of the finger gives it an intimate feel.

 Kravitz's moon and star finger tattoos complement each other perfectly.